 For those living in the UK, May 4th is a notable day on the calendar as it happens to be a Bank Holiday and a day off work for many.
 However, the date has wider connotations if you happen to be a fan of the films and iconic franchise that make up "Star Wars".
 "May the 4th be with you" could be viewed as simply a rather basic play on words, but it has evolved into a day for international celebrations across the world.

-In a parody of the famous line in the #Film "may the force be with you", Star Wars Day gives an opportunity for millions of science fiction followers to 'let their hair down' and party.
 It has become an unofficial holiday for those wishing to pay their own homage and respects.
 Lucasfilm and Disney even seem to have given it the official 'thumbs up'.

 Early start in Milan